AlessioLuciani/flutter-pdf-text/README.md

 class PDFPage {
   int number; // Number of the page in the document Future<String> text; // Text of the page
 }

+class PDFDocInfo {
+  String author; // Author string of the document List<String> authors; // Authors of the document DateTime creationDate; // Creation date of the document DateTime modificationDate; // Modification date of the document String creator; // Creator of the document
+  String producer; // Producer of the document List<String> keywords; // Keywords of the document String title; // Title of the document
+  String subject; // Subject of the document
+}
 ```